digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

   :start-after: -- CREATE_FLOATING_RATE_BOND_HOLDING_BEGIN
   :end-before: -- CREATE_FLOATING_RATE_BOND_HOLDING_END

-A holding represents the ownership of a certain amount of an :ref:`instrument <instrument>` by an owner at a custodian.
-Check out the :doc:`Holding <../getting-started/holding>` tutorial for more details.

 Now, we have both an instrument definition and a holding.
 Let us proceed to lifecycle the bond using ``Observations``, which is the main purpose of this tutorial.